viodotcom/ackend-assignment-elixir/README.md

 ### Overview

 You are provided with a CSV file (`data_dump.csv`) that contains raw geolocation data.
-The goal is to develop a service that imports such data and expose it via an API.
+The goal is to develop a service that imports such data and exposes it via an API.

 Sample data: